I Stand Alone (Agnetha Fältskog album): Overview

 In 1978, Fältskog met Cetera in the UNICEF charity show, performing as part of their groups ABBA and Chicago.
 Cetera desired to collaborate with Fältskog in the future and had kept in touch.
 Cetera regularly sent songs that he thought were suitable for Fältskog.
 Slowly, but surely, the album took shape.

 Recorded mainly in Los Angeles and Malibu, California, I Stand Alone was produced by Peter Cetera, the former singer and bass guitar player with American rock band Chicago.
-He duetted with Fältskog on the track "I Wasn't the One (Who Said Goodbye)".
+He duetted with Fältskog on the track "I Wasn't the One (Who Said Goodbye)", written by Mark Mueller and Aaron Zigman, which was a Top 20 Adult Contemporary Hit on the Billboard chart in the US.
 The co-producer of the album was Bruce Gaitsch, with whom Fältskog was in a relationship at the time.
 It was the first time after ABBA broke up that Fältskog worked under strict production management.
 Fältskog felt that I Stand Alone, despite the lack of her own songs, was her most personal album.

 Fältskog made a very rare trip on an airplane to Los Angeles to record the album.
 After it was completed, she did not fly again for years due to her much-publicised fear of flying.
 She did, however, admit that the flight was worth it.
 The resulting musical style of the album was very different from the European sounds of Faltskog's previous two albums, and reflected the West Coast American influences of the producers.
 Fältskog had also refused to tour, disappointing the record company.
-The singer instead wanted to promote the album through shortcuts including videos and open-ended interviews, where presenters can record their own questions.
+The singer instead wanted to promote the album through shortcuts including videos and open-ended interviews, where presenters could record their own questions.
 Fältskog stated that she could afford to disagree with the record company, since she had largely financed the record herself.

-Album track "Love in a World Gone Mad" was a cover version of a song by British pop group Bucks Fizz, from their 1986 album Writing on the Wall.
+The track "Love in a World Gone Mad" was a cover version of a song by British pop group Bucks Fizz, from their 1986 album Writing on the Wall.

 Fältskog also made several promo videos for singles from the album, including "The Last Time" and "Let It Shine".
 When the third single, "I Wasn't the One (Who Said Goodbye)", appeared on the US Billboard Hot 100 in April 1988, Warner Music asked her to make another video immediately.
 Although it was a duet with Peter Cetera, he did not appear in the video.

-In the cover of the album and promotional interviews, Fältskog appeared with a "new" spiky blonde hair look.
+On the cover of the album and in promotional interviews, Fältskog appeared with a "new" spiky blonde hair look.
 The album cover picture was taken by Alberto Tolot, who had transformed Fältskog's hair.